-Exercising at home requires self-discipline, but not much more.
-You can burn the same number of calories doing cardiovascular, flexibility and strengthening exercises at home that you would at a gym.
+Exercising at home requires self-discipline, but very little equipment.
+You can burn the same number of calories doing cardiovascular and strengthening exercises at home that you would at a gym.
 Certain workouts burn more calories, while adding challenges to moderate workouts can make them more intense.
-Consult your doctor before starting a home workout regimen, particularly if you have health concerns.
+Once you see what's possible for home exercise, you'll never miss a workout again.

 The fastest way to burn the most calories with a home workout is by doing vigorous cardiovascular exercise.
 Activities like running and jumping rope can burn more than 1,000 calories per hour depending upon your current weight and your fitness level.
 Climbing stairs at home will burn a lot of calories, while sprinting up them will burn even more.
 Just use caution.